hummingbird-project/hummingbird-docs/Hummingbird.docc/Mustache/Mustache.md

 ```swift
 let output = library.render(object, withTemplate: "myTemplate")
 ```
-`HummingbirdMustache` treats an object as a set of key/value pairs when rendering and will render both dictionaries and objects via `Mirror` reflection.
-Find out more on how Mustache renders objects [here](https://hummingbird-project.github.io/hummingbird/current/hummingbird-mustache/mustache-syntax.html).
+`Mustache` treats an object as a set of key/value pairs when rendering and will render both dictionaries and objects via `Mirror` reflection.

 ## Support

-Hummingbird Mustache supports all standard Mustache tags and is fully compliant with the Mustache [spec](https://github.com/mustache/spec) with the exception of the Lambda support.
+Mustache supports all standard Mustache tags and is fully compliant with the Mustache [spec](https://github.com/mustache/spec) with the exception of the Lambda support.

 ## Topics